ki3ani/my-notes-frontend/README.md

 ## API Documentation

-- Detailed API documentation can be found in the [API.md](docs/API.md) file.
+- Detailed API documentation can be found in the [API Documentation](https://github.com/ki3ani/my-notes-backend/blob/main/README.md) file.
 This documentation provides information about the available API endpoints, authentication, request and response formats, and error handling.

 ## Frontend Documentation